pkhuong/pkhuong.github.io/source/_posts/2021-08-01-slitter-a-less-footgunny-slab-allocator.markdown

 there are [plenty of small improvements to work on](https://github.com/backtrace-labs/slitter/issues), and, while we still have to re-review the documentation, it has decent test coverage, and we try to write straightforward code.

+<small>This post was much improved by feedback from my beta readers, Barkley, David,
+Eloise, Mark, Per, Phil, Ruchir, and Samy.</small>

 <p><hr style="width: 50%"></p>